Knotx/knotx/documentation/src/main/wiki/KnotRouting.md

 In some cases Knot can decide to break the route and redirect the user to a different page.

 When all Knots on the route processed the request or one of Knots break the routing, Server returns a response to the user.

+It is also possible to define custom request flow, skipping Repository Connector, Fragment Splitter and Fragment Assembler.
+This feature is described in [[Gateway Mode|GatewayMode]] section.